 New Zealand Education System

-Education in New Zealand follows the three-tier model which includes primary schools, followed by secondary schools (high schools) and tertiary education at universities and/or polytechnics.
+Education in New Zealand follows a three-tier model, comprising primary schools, secondary schools (high schools), and tertiary education at universities, polytechnics, or private institutions.

-Education is free and compulsory between the ages of 6 and 16.
-Post-compulsory education is regulated within the New Zealand National Qualifications Framework, a unified system of national qualifications in schools, vocational education and training.
+Education is free and compulsory for children between the ages of 6 and 16.
+However, most children start school at the age of 5.
+Post-compulsory education is regulated within the New Zealand Qualifications Framework (NZQF), which ensures a unified system of national qualifications across schools, vocational education, and higher education institutions.

 School Education

-Most schools cater for primary, intermediate, secondary school students:
+Most schools in New Zealand cater to primary, intermediate, and secondary school students, categorized as follows:

 • Years 1–6: Primary School (Ages 5–10)